ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 **Azure Virtual machine scale sets**
 - deploy and manage a set of identical VMs
 - easier to build large-scale services targeting big compute, big data, and containerized workloads
-- easy to maintain route request
+- easy to maintain route request. (load balancer)
 - more VM instances can be added or removed.
+The number of VM instances can automatically increase or decrease in response to demand or a defined schedule
 - The process can be manual, automated, or a combination of both.
+- **LIMIT**
+    - 1000. up to 1,000 VM instances for standard marketplace images and custom images through the Shared Image Gallery
+    - 600. using a managed image, the limit is 600 VM instances.

 ## Hyper V host
 is a hypervisor that provides a virtualized environment